Hyperbolic domains in real Euclidean spaces

 and $g_\Omega$ is the biggest pseudometric on $\Omega$ with this property.
 For $z=0$ this follows from the definition of $g_\Omega$.
 For an arbitrary point $z\in \D$ it is obtained by replacing $f$ by the conformal harmonic disc $f\circ\phi$, where $\phi\in\Aut(\D)$ is a holomorphic automorphism of the disc interchanging $0$ and $z$.
 (Explicitly, take $\phi(w)=\frac{z-w}{1-\bar z w}$ and note that $|\phi'(0)|=1-|z|^2$.)

 It follows that conformal harmonic maps $M\to\Omega$ from any conformal surface are distance-decreasing in the Poincar\'e metric on $M$ and the minimal metric on $\Omega$:

 furthermore, $\rho_\Omega$ is the biggest pseudodistance on $\Omega$ having this property.
 For the disc $\D$, this follows directly from \eqref{eq:metricdecreasing1}.
-For other surfaces we see it by passing to the universal conformal covering $h:\D\to M$ (see \cite[Section 7]{ForstnericKalaj2021} for the details).
+For other surfaces $M$, it is seen by passing to the universal conformal covering $\D\to M$ (see \cite[Proposition 6.1]{ForstnericKalaj2021}).
 If $M$ is not hyperbolic then both sides of the inequality \eqref{eq:distancedecreasing1} vanish.